Top tips for a tiger safari in India

 Once you're on the bridge, ankle and body harnesses will be attached and then your jump-master will give you calm and encouraging instructions, followed by a countdown.
 Once you leap from the bridge, you’ll experience four seconds of freefall as you plummet 111 metres towards the rapids of the Zambezi River.

 Another exciting way to experience the Batoka Gorge is from a 135-metre zipline across the canyon, 75 metres above the Zambezi River.
-This is the ultimate adrenaline rush as you’ll reach speeds of 90-100 kilometres per hour within just a few seconds.
+This is the ultimate adrenaline rush, as you’ll reach speeds of 90 to 100 kilometres per hour within just a few seconds.

 There’s also a "flying fox" option, where you’ll take a running jump into Batoka Gorge and soar horizontally across the gorge with the mighty Zambezi beneath you.
 You’ll be clipped into a harness attached to a pulley, which glides along a cable over Batoka Gorge, giving you the sensation of flying.

 This is the perfect Victoria Falls activity for those who don’t feel quite brave enough to experience the Zambezi zipline or a bungee jump from Victoria Falls Bridge.
 It's also a fantastic option for families with young children (children aged between 4 to 14 years can experience the bridge slide, however they must ride tandem with an adult).

 Livingstone is located 10 kilometres from the Zambian side of Victoria Falls Bridge and is the gateway to many of the attractions of Victoria Falls and Mosi-Oa-Tunya National Park.

 This historical town was moved from its original site at the Old Drift to Constitution Hill in 1905 due to malarial outbreaks.
 The new location was carefully planned with wide, tree-lined streets and buildings, high ceilings and mosquito-netted verandas.

 Livingstone has preserved much of its colonial architecture, yet it also has a small-town African atmosphere.
 If you spend a morning strolling along the colonial streets, drinking a coffee at one of the pavement cafés and exploring the colourful local markets, you’ll get an interesting insight into this fascinating town and local life.